redwoodjs/redwoodjs-tremor-dashboard-demo/README.md

 ## Static and Dynamic

-There is a static data version of the dashboard as well as a dynamic version that pulls from a SQLite database for KPI, SalePeople and CompanyPerformance.
+There is a static data version of the dashboard as well as a dynamic version that pulls from a SQLite database for KPI, SalesPeople and CompanyPerformance.

 Scaffolding has been added to edit these datapoints so can be reflected in the dynamic dashboard.